PrefectHQ/prefect/docs/tutorial/tasks.md

 - Retries
 - Advanced dependency management

-!!! warning :lightbulb: **Tip:** When to use tasks?
+!!! warning Task Usage

     By separating network calls between tasks, Prefect features like caching or retries are most useful.

+!!! note Complex workflows

-!!! warning What if I have more complex workflows and want more information?
+    What if I have more complex workflows and want more information?
     Subflows are a great way to organize your workflows and offer more visibility within the UI.

 ### Subflow

 Not only can you call task functions within a flow, but you can also call other flow functions!
 Child flows are called [subflows](https://docs.prefect.io/concepts/flows/#composing-flows) and allow you to efficiently manage, track, and version common multi-task logic.

+We can replace the `@task` decorator with a `@flow` decorator on `calculate_average_commits`, which allows for more visibility on this flow pattern.
 ```python
 import httpx
 from prefect import flow